Low water levels at Thirlmere Reservoir

 In February 2016, after writing the above paragraph the National Park Authority released a statement estimating the amount of time it will take to repair the old railway line eighteen months to at two years.
 I think patience will be required!

 In the meantime any proceeds I make from any print or stock sales this month (December 2015) will be donated to the Cumbrian Flood Appeal 2015.
-Prints of any of my photographs can be purchased in my shop and details of where photograph licences can be bought from are on my links page.
+Prints of any of my photographs can be purchased in my online shop and details of where photograph licences can be bought from are on my Contact Me page.

 Keswick to Threlkeld railway line from Keswick

 In January 2016, after first publishing this blog, a friend and I did a walk from the other end of the line to see how far it was possible to walk from that direction.
 Having parked in Keswick near the swimming pool we set off and didn’t get very far at all.
 The raised wooden walkway just outside Keswick has been closed off as the river bank on which it stands has been deemed unsafe.
 Ah well, never mind.